-Claims must be submitted in order to receive reimbursement for charges incurred under the Plans.
+Claims must be submitted in order to receive reimbursement for charges you incur when you seek care under the Plans.
 Many times, claims are submitted electronically to the Claims Administrator without your intervention needed.
 However, you may be required to manually submit claims for expenses to be paid or approved for reimbursement.
+For example, if you see an out-of-network physician, you will be required to manually submit a claim.
 Listed below are the forms needed to claim benefits that may not be reimbursed automatically or paid directly.
-Claims should be sent to the Claims Administrators as detailed under "Claims Administrators" on page 227.
+Claims should be sent to the Claims Administrators as detailed under "Claims Administrators" on page 286.

-To file an enrollment-related claim, see "All other benefits claims" on page 221.
+To file an enrollment-related claim or appeal, for example, if enrollment in Citi Health and Insurance benefits has been denied in whole or in part, see "All other benefits claims" on page 280.